bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/privacy-and-robustness-in-lightning.md

 Rusty Russell: 00:04:39

-If we can get LN symmetry, which used to be called L2, but LN symmetry is a much better name.
+If we can get LN symmetry, which used to be called  Eltoo, but LN symmetry is a much better name.
-Sorry to question who named L2.
+Sorry to question who named  Eltoo.
 He blames me.
 I blame him.
 For example, sidesteps a whole heap of, it reduces robustness by introducing simplicity.